-The counts of nesting white-capped albatross over the last seven years have ranged from a high of 118,098 annual breeding pairs in 2012 to a low of 74,862 in 2009.
+The counts of nesting white-capped albatross, corrected for the presence of non-breeding birds, over the last eight years have ranged from a high of 116,025 annual breeding pairs in 2006 to a low of 73,838 in 2009.
 The observed strong inter-annual fluctuations is a characteristic we have observed for many other seabird species (e.g. Baker and Holdsworth 2013), and would encompass counting error, the presence of non-breeding birds during counts, environmental stochasticity and other unknown variables that are not easily quantified.
 Despite the strong inter-annual fluctuations, the data are useful for tracking change in the white-capped albatross since they have been collected at roughly the same time of the breeding cycle (incubation), allowing inferences about long-term trends to be made.
 This information should provide a statistical basis for making decisions pertaining to management of these populations.

 Francis (2011) conducted a population viability analysis for the white-capped albatross and assessed the early (2006 to 2009) count data presented here.
 He concluded that the status of the population was uncertain, particularly if the counts are to be interpreted as counts of breeding pairs.
 While noting our photographic surveys suggested the adult population declined at about 9.8% per year between 2006 and 2009, he believed that the 2006 estimate to be imprecise, and too high to be consistent with either bycatch estimates or adult survival rates estimated from mark-recapture data (Francis 2011).
-In particular, he expressed concern that the 2006 count could have included a higher proportion of non-breeders (loafers) than was generally indicated by the close up counts, in part because one close-up photo indicated that 50% of birds present were loafers, but also, it appears, because the count in that year concluded later in the day (1700 NZDT) when some non-breeding birds would be returning to the colony after foraging at sea.
+In particular, he expressed concern that the 2006 count could have included a higher proportion of non-breeders (loafers) than was generally indicated by the close up counts, in part because one close-up photo indicated that 50% of birds present were loafers (subsequently identified as an error in reporting), but also, it appears, because the count in that year concluded later in the day (1700 NZDT) when some non-breeding birds would be returning to the colony after foraging at sea.
 Francis (2011) also noted that the Poisson confidence limits underestimate total uncertainty because they do not include any uncertainty in the proportion of non-breeding birds.

-We are confident that the observed differences in counts are real and not an artefact of technique, although the timing of the counts in 2011 and 2012 differed by one month from all previous counts.
-Although the 2006 count concluded at 1700 NZDT, this is still comparatively early in that day in December in the sub Antarctic and we would expect few non-breeding birds to be in the colony at that time.
+We are confident that the observed differences in counts are real and not an artefact of technique, although the timing of the counts over the last three years (2011-2013) differed by one month from all previous counts.
+Although the 2006 count concluded at 1700 NZDT, this is still comparatively early in that day in December in the sub-Antarctic and we would expect few non-breeding birds to be in the colony at that time.
 The confidence intervals in the estimates have always been clearly stated to refer to counter error and nothing else.
-Any bias that exists around the counts due to the presence of loafers should be consistent across all years when counts are undertaken at the same time of year.
+Any bias that exists around the counts due to the presence of loafers should be consistent across all years when counts are undertaken at the same time of year, as our close-up date indicates.